szhou12/leetcode-go/mathematics/README.md

 	for state < (1 << n) {

-		// do something with current state
+		// do something with current combination
 		doSomething(state)

 		c := state & -state